 Cisco Webex offers built-in compliance tools like Extended Security Pack (ESP) with Multi-Factor Authentication, data encryption, and data loss prevention.
 It's also ISO/IEC 27001:2013 certified.

-Webex integrates with all Cisco hardware, and you can dial into a conference call from a Cisco phone, so it’s ideal for large enterprises that already use Cisco.
+Webex integrates with all Cisco hardware, and you can dial into a web conference call from a Cisco phone, so it’s ideal for large enterprises that already use Cisco.

 As a video conferencing tool, it’s functional but basic, with features like messages, whiteboards, and screen sharing but limited engagement and personalization options.
 If you’re hosting webinars or more interactive video conferences, you’ll want a platform like Livestorm that has a few more tricks up its sleeve.